EU

 Insufficient

 The EU’s international public climate finance contributions are rated as “Insufficient”.
-The EU has committed to increase its climate finance, but contributions to date have been low compared to its fair share.
 To improve its rating, the EU needs to ramp up the level of its climate finance contributions in the period post-2020 and accelerate the phase-out of international fossil finance.

 The EU’s climate finance is not sufficient to improve the fair share target rating, and the CAT rates the EU’s overall fair share contribution as “Insufficient”.